 The Board established an Investigations Subcommittee to be assembled on an ad hoc basis to examine 9-1-1 network and PSAP disrupting events.
-The purpose of these investigations is to learn lessons from the event to disseminate best practices to the PSAPs, and improve equipment, networks and processes, in order to strengthen the resiliency and reliability of the state's 9-1-1 system.
-In 2021, there were no 9-1-1 incidents of note that required the appointment of this subcommittee.
+The purpose of these investigations is to learn lessons from the event to disseminate best practices to the PSAPs, and improve equipment, networks, and processes, to strengthen the resiliency and reliability of the state's 9-1-1 system.
+In the fiscal year 2022, there were no 9-1-1 incidents of note that required the appointment of this subcommittee.